adjust/ios_sdk/README.md

 `custom actions queueing mechanism` inside your app.
 You need to queue all the actions you want our SDK to perform and perform them once the SDK is initialised.

-Offline mode state won't be changed, tracking enabled/disabled state won't be changed, deeplink reattributions will not be possible to happen, any of tracked events will be `dropped`.
+Offline mode state won't be changed, tracking enabled/disabled state won't be changed, deep link reattributions will not be possible to happen, any of tracked events will be `dropped`.

 Another thing which might be affected by delayed SDK initialisation is session tracking.
 The adjust SDK can't start to